How to make Parched Corn

 Instructions

-Using a cast iron pan or large deep skillet, evenly coat the pan's inside with some oil, then place on medium heat.
+Using a cast iron pan or large deep skillet, evenly coat the inside of the pan with some oil, then place on medium heat.
 The oil should only be a coating for the pan, NOT for submerging the corn in oil.

-Once the pan is hot, add the dried corn in a single layer with all the pieces laying on the bottom evenly, not on top of another.
+Once the pan is hot, add the dried corn in a single layer with all the pieces lying on the bottom evenly, not on top of another.

 Scatter some salt over the corn and let the corn toast until they start to pop or jump in the pan, then gently toss and stir the corn every minute.
 You can cover the pan to prevent the corn from jumping out; make sure you stir more often as the cover will create more heat.